 You are allowed one absence without explanation, but do not miss the day you are going to be workshopped.
-Reserve the day you don't attend class for a day you really need it.
-Doctor's notes will not be accepted.
 Only those absences involving university-sponsored events, such as athletics and band, and religious holidays, are exempted from this policy.
 Absences related to university-sponsored events must be discussed with the instructor prior to the date that will be missed.
 Skipping your workshop will result in a failing grade for that story.
 Each absence after the first will lower your final grade a full letter grade.
-Arriving late twice to class will be counted as an absence.
+Arriving late twice to class will be counted as an absence